Academic Policy

 Candidates are expected to attend every session of every course.
 Any absences can affect a grade.
 It is imperative to speak to the instructor if there are any questions about attendance or extenuating circumstances.

-Every candidate is required to earn a "B" or better in each education course for which she/he registers, and maintain a cumulative grade point average of “B” (3.00).
-Depending on the degree of the academic deficiency, the candidate may also be required to repeat courses.
-Candidates who earn an “F” in an Education course will be placed on academic probation and in danger of dismissal and must meet with an academic advisor.
-Given the urgency of repeating the course, a plan of studies will be determined.
+Effective Fall 2024, every candidate is required to maintain a cumulative grade point average of 2.50.
+Candidates who earn below a cumulative grade point average of 2.50 will be placed on academic probation in danger of dismissal and must meet with an academic advisor.
+In addition, candidates who earn below a "C" in an education course will be required to repeat the course and earn a "C" or higher.
+Given the urgency of repeating a course, a plan of studies will be determined.

 ACADEMIC REVIEW – DEPARTMENT OR SCHOOL